aws-amplify/amplify-js/docs/media/quick_start.md

     <li class="tab-link ionic" data-tab="ionic">Ionic</li>
 </ul>
 <div id="react" class="tab-content current">

-If you have an existing React application you can skip this section.
+If you have an existing application you can [skip this section](#step-3-install-aws-amplify).
 Otherwise, please use  [Create React App](https://github.com/facebookincubator/create-react-app) to boostrap your application.

 ```bash
 create-react-app my-app